 Best for: Scent-free, unsullied, and totally sanitary air.
 Colour: Black

 Winix: Best air purifier for dust

 Dust particles and dust mites are the major culprits when it comes to allergies and asthma.
 But this Winix air purifier makes easy breathing its business with both a HEPA filter and carbon filter for double the purifying power.

-One of the best features of this room air purifier is the PlasmaWave technology, a permanent filter that safely breaks down odours, allergens, chemical vapours, and other pollutants without emitting any potentially harmful ozone, unlike cheaper and less efficient air purifiers.
+One of the best features of this room air purifier is the PlasmaWave technology, a permanent filter that safely breaks down odors, allergens, chemical vapors, and other pollutants without emitting any potentially harmful ozone, unlike cheaper and less efficient air purifiers.

 What’s more, smart sensors gauge air quality and adjust fan speed accordingly.
 There’s also a sleep mode for silent operation during the night and the air purifier reviews confirm that it is indeed very quiet.

-Perfect for medium and large rooms (specifically those up to 33 metres squared), this Winix Air Purifier also has a washable carbon filter to remove odours.
+Perfect for medium and large rooms (specifically those up to 33 meters squared), this Winix Air Purifier also has a washable carbon filter to remove odors.